Best Michigan Online Sports Betting Apps

 The online launch in January 2021 marked the endpoint of a process that began in December 2019.
 Gov. Gretchen Whitmer signed into law two bills, S4916 and H4311, which legalized sports betting both online and in casinos.
 Incidentally, the two bills also legalized internet poker, online casino games, and online fantasy sports.

-Comparing the best MIchigan betting apps
+Comparing the best Michigan betting apps

 Caesars Sportsbook App